ilastik/ilastik.github.io/documentation/counting/counting.md

 <a id="sec_advanced_svr">&nbsp;</a>
 #### Advanced parameters
 C: How much impact should individual and box errors do compared to w itself, this will likely only change results if you set C to low values.
-epsilon: The amount of error that will be tolerated for individual pixels, this regularizes the result. though the defaults should already create good results.
+epsilon: The amount of error that will be tolerated for individual pixels, this regularizes the result, though the defaults should already create good results.